mbudnek/google-home-hubitat-community/README.md

 - Actions requiring PIN:  Only visible if the device has one or more traits with actions.
 The Google Assistant will request a PIN code before performing these actions.
 Useful for security-critical actions such as unlocking a lock or opening a garage door.
 - PIN Codes:  Only visible if one or more actions are configured to require a PIN code.
 Allows you to manage the PIN codes that will be accepted for this device type.

+### Arm/Disarm

+The Arm/Disarm trait is user to control security systems.
+It can be controlled by saying things like "Hey Google, arm {device} to {level}" or "Hey Google, disarm {device}}" and queried by saying things like "Hey Google, is the {device} armed?".
+It has the following configuration parameters:

+- Armed/Disarmed Attribute: The device attribute used to query the current alarm status of the device.
+Maps to the `securityKeypad` attribute by default.
+- Current Arm Level Attribute: The device attribute used to query the current alarm level of the device.
+Maps to the `securityKeypad` attribute by default.
+- Exit Delay Value Attribute: The device attribute used to indicate how long the user has until the alarm is set.
+Maps to the `exitAllowance` attribute by default.
+- Supported Alarm Levels: The device attribute used to indicate which alarm levels are available.
+Available selections are "Disarm, Home, Night, Away".
+For each setting the following settings are available:
+	- Google Home Level Names for Disarm: Comma separated list of synonyms that Google can send to set this level.
+Maps to the `Disarm` attribute by default.
+	- Hubitat Command for Disarm: The device command used to set this level.
+Maps to the `disarm` attribute by default.
+	- Hubitat Value for Home: The device value returned when the device is set to this level.
+Maps to the `disarmed` attribute by default.
+	- Google Home Level Names for Night: Comma separated list of synonyms that Google can send to set this level.
+Maps to the `Night` attribute by default.
+	- Hubitat Command for Night: The device command used to set this level.
+Maps to the `armNight` attribute by default.
+	- Hubitat Value for Night: The device value returned when the device is set to this level.
+Maps to the `armed night` attribute by default.
+	- Google Home Level Names for Home: Comma separated list of synonyms that Google can send to set this level.
+Maps to the `Home` attribute by default.
+	- Hubitat Command for Home: The device command used to set this level.
+Maps to the `armHome` attribute by default.
+	- Hubitat Value for Home: The device value returned when the device is set to this level.
+Maps to the `armed home` attribute by default.
+	- Google Home Level Names for Away: Comma separated list of synonyms that Google can send to set this level.
+Maps to the `Away` attribute by default.
+	- Hubitat Command for Away: The device command used to set this level.
+Maps to the `armAway` attribute by default.
+	- Hubitat Value for Away: The device value returned when the device is set to this level.
+Maps to the `armed away` attribute by default.
+- Use device pincodes: Set to retrieve the pincodes from the device.
+Set to false to use the app pincodes.
+Defaults to 'false'.
+  NOTE: Global pincodes are always useable.
+	- Device pin code attribute: The device attribute used to query the device pincodes JSON map.
+Maps to the `lockCodes` attribute by default.
+	- Device pin code value: The key value in the JSON map pointing to the user pincode.
+Maps to the `code` value by default.
+	- Return user index: If selected, during a successful pincode challenge, the user index is returned with the Arm/Disarm commands.
+Defaults to 'false'.
+	  NOTE: Device must support parameters in the arm / disarm commands.

 ## Device Traits